 Expressive Writing

-I work with groups in a variety of contexts, using exemplary pieces of writing as prompts to spark students’ own writing.
-I can design classes to support team building, and workshops that benefit individual and organisational well being.
-My classes are flexible and can be tailored to your organisational needs.
-For example, I have taught as part of Empathy Week to assist secondary school students in reflecting on compassion and community; taught poetry and short prose to long-term care patients in a public hospital in New York; and designed classes according to the UN’S sustainable development goals.
-In terms of the last example, to make these sometimes abstract pillars tangible, I used photographs, and poems, to focus on three aspects: (1) migration, specifically migrants travelling on the “train of death“ through Mexico; (2) racism via the lens of traffic stops in the USA, and (3) war via images from the Irish War of Independence.
+I work with groups in a variety of contexts, designing classes to support team building, and workshops that benefit individual and organisational well being.
+Whether multi-week courses or one-off sessions, my classes are flexible and can be tailored to your organisational needs.
+I have taught as part of a pilot scheme to support Cork County Council employees’ wellbeing; during Empathy Week at a secondary school I used creativity to assist secondary school students reflect on compassion and community, and I have designed classes according to the UN’S sustainable development goals.
+To make these sometimes abstract pillars tangible, I used photographs, and poems, to focus on three aspects: (1) migration, specifically migrants travelling on the “train of death“ through Mexico; (2) racism via the lens of traffic stops in the USA, and (3) war via images from the Irish War of Independence.
 I am happy to discuss designing a class or series of classes for your team.
+(Scroll to the bottom for my contact form.)

-• Identify common goals and values, lessons learned, ambitions and future planning via collective poems, writing prompts and games.
+• Bond as a team and identify common goals and values, via collective writing, prompts and fun writing games.

 • As we observe nature by writing short poems, we bring ourselves and our environment closer together.
-As they unite in the text or poem, we can move towards that outcome within ourselves.
+As they unite in the writing, we move towards that space within ourselves.

 • Free writing and journaling have long been recognised as therapeutic tools in healing from stress and symptoms of burn out.
 This class assists by helping students find a space to listen to their own voices and return refreshed and sustained from within.